hillaryychan/COMP6443/notes/07_Enterprise_Security.md

 **Secrets** include a username and password, API key or cryptographic key used by a user, administrator, or a process to access protected data.

-A **secrets manage** is a service that helps you protect access to your applications, services, and IT resources.

 These can easily be found in

 * repositories (Github, Gitlab)
 * collaboration applications
 * documentation (e.g. Confluence)
 * logs

+A **secrets manager** is a service that helps you protect access to your applications, services, and IT resources.
+E.g. [Google's Secret Manager](https://cloud.google.com/secret-manager) and [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
+They allows you easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.

 It it important to store secrets into dedicated managers.